What is a case study?

 We will write about a LACK:

-- a lack of access to healthcare
+- a lack of access to healthcare is the example.
+DO NOT CHOOSE THIS

 - a lack of access to education

-- a lack of access to food/water
+- a lack of food

 GCP: You will be visiting the Phillipines between first and second year.
 Let's learn more before you go.
 Read part 1 (Executive summary) of this: (link)